Dre Campbell Farm

 9. Trap Crops

-This is a clever pest control method to get rid of aphids on roses, tomato plants, dahlias, and other plants they love.
+This is a clever pest-control method for getting rid of aphids on roses, tomato plants, dahlias, and other plants they love.

 Nasturtiums, nettles, and calendula are excellent trap crops for this purpose.
 Aphids will swarm these sacrificial plants and, when they do, pull the plants up and discard them.